lbhm/fainder/data/llm_workload/README.md

-# Explanation of the LLM predicate workload
+# LLM-generated predicate workload

+Next to our workload generator available via `generate-queries`, we also experimented with large language models (LLMs) to generate benchmark workloads for our experiments.
+Below, we describe how we generated an LLM-based workload using a variety of different models.

+The script `experiments/accuracy_benchmark.sh` outlines how we used the workload in our experiments.

+## Methodology

-As of April 25, 2024, the following LLMs lead the Chatbot Arena ranking:
+As of April 25, 2024, the following LLMs lead the [LMSYS Chatbot Arena](https://chat.lmsys.org/?arena) ranking:

 | Rank Model | Arena                           | Elo  |
 |------------|---------------------------------|------|